ERIC’S TECH TALK

 However, in the next election cycle his party gained control of the Senate and things changed.
 Gerry became much more partisan, purging many of the Federalist appointees from the previous cycle and enacting so-called “reforms” increasing the number of judicial appointments, which he then filled with Republican flunkies.

-The irony of this is that Gerry had been a prominent figure in the U.S. Constitutional Convention of 1787.
-There he was a vocal advocate of small government and individual liberties.
+The irony of this is that Gerry had been a prominent figure in the U.S. Constitutional Convention in the summer of 1787, where he was a vocal advocate of small government and individual liberties.
+He even angrily quit the Massachusetts’ ratifying convention in 1788 after getting into a shouting match with convention chair, Francis Dana, primarily over the lack of a Bill of Rights.
+(The first 10 amendments later became the Bill of Rights.)

 But none of this is what Elbridge Gerry is remembered for.